sarahvenske/cash-flow/README.md

 4. Install the dependencies: **npm install**
 5. Create a database and setup an .env file based on the provided .env.example for proper connection.
 The app is designed to use PostgreSQL but you can choose any database that suits your needs.
 6. Migrations are already generated, you just need to run them: **npm run typeorm migration:run -d ./src/data-source**
-7. Input data to the databse by running file directely to the database: **input.sql**
+7. Input data to the database by running file directely to the database: **input.sql**
 8. Start the development server by running: **npm dev**
 9. Render your page by running: **npx tailwindcss -i ./public/css/input.css -o ./public/css/output.css --watch**

 ## Features

+- Retrieve user's information to access transactions insights;
 - List of the top 5 most spent categories;
 - The lowest spent category;
 - Most used transaction method;